Helping a Loved One Effectively When They Refuse

 - Research psychologists in their insurance plan network.
 Offer to help them make the first appointment, and even accompany them to the initial consultation.

 Some people may resist going to meet with a psychiatrist or psychologist.
-Sometimes it is best to visit the family physician first that can then make the referral to a mental health practitioner.
+Sometimes it is best to visit the family physician first that can then review options for a mental health practitioner.
 This might help reduce anxiety about seeing a therapist.

 Treatment Options for Mental Health Disorders